ztatlock/ztatlock.net/site/index.md

 - [Pavel] and I gave an invited talk on [Herbie] and [FPBench] at [NSV 2020](https://nsv2020.github.io/).

+May, 2020

+- I was honored to receive a 2020
+  Faculty Appreciation for Career, Education, and Training (FACET) Award from the UW College of Engineering.
+  Many thanks to the PLSE and SAMPL students for the nomination!

 September, 2019

 - I got tenure and am now an Associate Professor